Poly and Trivex: Facts and Fiction

-Even though Trivex has been available for years and polycarbonate for decades, there is still much debate, confusion and even long-held myths about how Trivex and polycarbonate stack up against one another.
-We'll lay out the facts, put the lenses to the test, and attempt to put the question to rest.
+Even though Trivex has been available for years and polycarbonate for decades, there is still much debate, confusion and even long-held myths about how Trivex and polycarbonate stack up against one another in the world of lens materials.
+We'll lay out the facts, in the video below, put the lenses to the test, and attempt to put the question to rest.

 Polycarbonate